wesley-lacerda/wesley-lacerda/README.md

 ## Hi there 👋, welcome to my Github

 HR professional with experience in compensation and benefits management, holding a degree in Business Administration and currently studying Data Science.
-Specialist in HR policies, personnel movement processes, and performance indicator analysis.
-Proven ability to optimize processes and promote employee well-being, leading to increased efficiency and engagement.
-Advanced skills in PowerPoint and Excel, and fluent in English.

 ### About me

+  🇧🇷 I'm Brazilian
   👨🏼‍🎓 I'm graduated as Bussiness
   📚 I'm currently learning Data Science at EBAC
   🎯 Goals: Work as a Data Scientist
+  📍 Based in Munich / Germany

 <!--
 **wesley-lacerda/wesley-lacerda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.